dkleftogi/immuneReconstitution_RRMS/README.md

 Important note for users

 Please modify all paths found in the R markdowns and change them to your computer's file system.
 Since we are not allowed to share patient personal information, we provide anonymised and aggregated single-cell data.
-For some parts of the analysis we also provide already processed data that have been non-identifiable.
+For some parts of the analysis we also provide already processed data that have been maed non-identifiable.
 For more specific information please contact the authors.

 ## Data Sources